ZeusPerez/the-manolin/about.md

 I'm Zeus, a passionate software engineer born in Asturias but based in Madrid.
 Happily coding in Ruby and Go but never reject a chance to learn new technologies.

-You can find me on [Linkedin](https://www.linkedin.com/in/zeus-perez/) or using the form below.
+You can find me on [Linkedin](https://www.linkedin.com/in/zeus-perez/) or you can contact me using the form below.

 <br/>